-As a professional graduate school, Monterey Institute faculty, students and staff work collaboratively to promote an atmosphere that is characterized by professional courtesy and etiquette.
+As a professional graduate school, the Institute faculty, students and staff work collaboratively to promote an atmosphere that is characterized by professional courtesy and etiquette.
 Your classmates, your professors, MIIS alumni and Institute staff are now in your professional network.
 Recognize that your interactions with each person contribute to the professional image you are creating.
-To that end, we respectfully request that you use these guidelines when engaging with others in the Institute community:
+To that end, we respectfully request that you use the following guidelines when engaging with others in the Institute community.

-- Addressing Professors: Some professors and administrators are fine being addressed by a first name.
-However, unless you are invited to do so, it is impolite to engage with professors, deans, the Provost, or the President using their first names.
-It is more appropriate to use “Dr (their last name)” or “Professor (their last name)”.
+Some professors and administrators prefer to be addressed by a first name.
+However, unless you are invited to do so, it is impolite to engage with professors, deans, or the President using their first names.
+It is more appropriate to use “Dr. (last name)” or “Professor (last name).”
 Ask or wait until they let you know how they like to be addressed.

-- The Broader Community: We are all members of not only the Institute community, but the broader community of the City of Monterey and the Monterey Bay Area.
-Your conduct in the entire community is a reflection on the Institute so please be aware of the impression you leave on others while interacting with others in the community.
+We are all members of not only the Institute community, but the broader community of the City of Monterey and the Monterey Bay Area.
+Your conduct in the entire community is a reflection on the Institute so please be aware of the impression you leave on others while interacting in the community.

 Remember, your classmates, your professors and Institute staff are your future colleagues.
 Build your network with them using respectful and professional conduct.

 Be sensitive and respectful of others’ time.
 If you sign up to attend an event or make an appointment to meet with a classmate, a professor or a staff member, please honor that commitment or notify them beforehand that you are unable to attend.

 When in a classroom, please power off your cell phone.
 No exceptions without instructor permission.
 Laptops and tablets may be used only for class related work.